Kent-Auburn Conveyance System Improvements Project (Phase B)

 Being a good neighbor

-King County is committed to being a good neighbor and will work directly with the community throughout the project to minimize construction impacts whenever possible.
+King County is committed to working with the community throughout the project to minimize construction impacts whenever possible.
 Residents can expect:

-- Advance notice of construction activities – mail, email, phone, door hangers
+- Advance notice of construction activities by mail, email, phone, notices

 - One-on-one problem solving with residents directly impacted by construction activities